 There is a belief that exercise helps us sleep, but in reality, it stimulates the body.

-Because of this, we are physically tired, but we can’t sleep.
+Because of this, we are physically tired, but we can’t sleep when it’s very hot.
 If you want to take a walk after dinner, you need to wait awhile before going to bed.

 How to dress

 Sleeping nude is not totally a good idea, because body temperature goes down in the early hours of the morning and the next day we may wake up with a cold or muscular pain.

 Instead, choose light pajamas made of cotton if possible.